 The centre as with most in the charity centre needs the help of volunteers which they greatly appreciate.
 They have opportunities for people to help;

 - Admin – for those that enjoy working in an office environment, suitable for those with computer skills and good communication.

-- Workshop – Helping to build the boxes that the centre builds and sells, carpentry skill is a great help but training is given to those that join in.
+- Workshop – Helping to build the boxes that the centre builds and sells.
+Carpentry skills is a great help but training is given to those that join in.

-- Nature Reserve – Helping out maintaining the farm’s natural environment, just like the natural hedgerow building that I helped to build amongst other things.
+- Nature Reserve – Helping out maintaining the farm’s natural environment.
+For example natural hedgerow building that I helped to build amongst other things.
 Tools and ground working equipment is provided for volunteers.

 They also have some great media on their Facebook page, like this one.

 The Barn Owl Centre is located outside of Gloucester near to Hempsted.
 It is not far from the site of the weekly Car Boot Sale on the A430.
 The Full Address is Netheridge Farm, Netheridge Cl, Gloucester GL2 5LE.

 Website – https://www.barnowl.co.uk/

 Twitter – https://twitter.com/BarnOwlCentre